 The NBA’s slam dunk with basketball fans

 At unBoxed, National Basketball Association CMO Kate Jhaveri joined Iooss to discuss how streaming content and sports can bring audiences together.
-The streaming landscape is constantly evolving, and in 2020, more than one-third of consumers spent at least five hours streaming media daily, with younger adult viewers streaming much more than the average.2 As consumers enjoy content across a breadth of services, Iooss noted that marketers should consider shifting strategies to account for this new landscape.
+The streaming landscape is constantly evolving, and in 2020, more than one-third of consumers spent at least five hours streaming media daily, with younger adult viewers streaming much more than the average.2 As consumers enjoy content across a breadth of services, Looss noted that marketers should consider shifting strategies to account for this new landscape.

 The NBA has noticed this shift as well.

 “We’ve adjusted our tactics to reach this new generation of fans with varied viewing habits.
 Our approach is to meet the younger adult generation where they are, creating personal experiences and to be authentic,” Jhaveri said.
-Part of this strategy involves “expanding our digital and social offerings to create a more customizable and personal second-screen experience for fans no matter where they are,” Jhaveri said.
+Part of this strategy involves “expanding our digital and social offerings to create a more customisable and personal second-screen experience for fans no matter where they are,” Jhaveri said.

 To reach this generation of sports fans, part of the NBA’s strategy involves meeting audiences on Twitch in ways that resonate with younger adult viewers.
 Jhaveri explained how, in order to reach new audiences and engage existing fans in Brazil, the NBA worked with streaming influencer Gaules to be Twitch’s exclusive streaming partner for their games.
-“We realized that fans want to watch basketball on their terms,” Jhaveri said.
+“We realised that fans want to watch basketball on their terms,” Jhaveri said.